logikum/md-doc-site/contents/1.0/documentation/contents/renderer.md

 # Custom markdown renderer

-The options of `marked` module has an object type renderer property.
-The object contains functions to render tokens to HTML.
-The renderer option allows to render tokens in a custom manner.
-Here is an example of overriding the default link token rendering by adding a target attribute to the anchor tag:
+The options of `marked` module has a renderer property of object type.
+The object contains functions to render markdown tokens to HTML.
+The renderer option allows to render the tokens in a custom manner.
+Here is an example of overriding the default link token to render by adding a target attribute to the anchor tag:

 ```javascript
 // marked-renderer.js